Student Complaint Procedure Notice

 The United States Department of Education requires institutions of higher education to publish and comply with policies regarding student complaints that address the school's program of education.

-The complaint must contain the complaining student's name, his/her student ID#, his/her official Pacific email address, and his/her current mailing address.
-This information will be kept confidential but there must be an identifying name for response to take place.
+The complaint must contain the complaining student's name, student ID#, official Pacific email address, and current mailing address.
+This information will be kept confidential, but there must be an identifying name for a response to take place.

-- Within 10 business days of acknowledgement of the complaint, the Vice President for Student Life, or the Vice President's designee, shall respond to the substance of the complaint, either in writing or in person, and shall indicate what steps are being taking by the University to address the complaint.
+Within 10 business days of acknowledgement of the complaint, the Vice President for Student Life, or the Vice President's designee, shall respond to the substance of the complaint, either in writing or in person, and shall indicate what steps are being taken by the University to address the complaint.
 If further investigation is needed, the complaining student shall, upon conclusion of the investigation, be provided with substantive response to the complaint within 10 business days after completion of the investigation.

-- Any appeal regarding a decision on a complaint shall be brought before the President of the University..
+Any appeal regarding a decision on a complaint shall be brought before the President of the University.
 The decision of the President will be final.
 Any appeal must be brought within 10 business days from the date of the response by the Vice President for Student Life.

 Nothing in this disclosure limits any right that the student may have to seek civil or criminal action to resolve the complaint.

 University of the Pacific has provided this disclosure to you in compliance with the requirements of the Higher Education Act of 1965, as amended, as regulated in CFR 34, Sections 600.9 (b) (3) and 668.43(b).
-If anything in this disclosure is out of date, please notify the Vice President for Student Life, 3601 Pacific Avenue, Stockton, CA 95211, (209) 946-2365.
+If anything in this disclosure is out of date, please notify the Vice President for Student Life, 3601 Pacific Avenue, Stockton, CA 95211, 209.946.2365.